mlcommons/ck/cm-mlops/README.md

 into powerful, efficient and portable automation workflows, applications and web services adaptable to continuously changing software and hardware.

-We use and extend this repository in the [open education workgroup](../docs/mlperf-education-workgroup.md) as a common playground and a common language to help researchers and engineers learn how to modularize complex software systems (such as AI and ML) and automate their benchmarking, optimization, co-design and deployment.
+We use and extend this repository in the [MLPerf education and reproducibility workgroup](../docs/mlperf-education-workgroup.md) as a common playground and a common language to help researchers and engineers learn how to modularize complex software systems (such as AI and ML) and automate their benchmarking, optimization, co-design and deployment.